HomeBlog

 Table of Contents

-Why Bicep Strength is Important
+Why Biceps Strength is Important

-Bicep Anatomy and Physiology Basics
+Biceps Anatomy and Physiology Basics

 Bicep anatomy

-• The long head originates from the supraglenoid tubercle of the scapula (an area just above the socket of the joint)
+• The long head originates from the supraglenoid tubercle of the scapula (an area just above the socket of the shoulder joint)

-What is a Bicep Curl?
+What is a Biceps Curl?

 Woman demonstrating a bicep curl exercise